wk3368/OneKey-Desktop/docs/packages/index.md

 # Packages

-This directory contains description of various OneKey Suite packages.
+This directory contains description of various OneKey Desktop packages.